 - Pure code quality (Claude Opus 4.5 still leads on SWE-Bench)

-- Maximum reasoning capability (GPT-5.2 edges ahead)
+- Maximum reasoning capability (GPT-5.2 has slight advantages)

-- Running locally without enterprise hardware
+- Local operation without enterprise hardware

 Just don't expect to run it on your laptop.